gravitational/workshop/logging.md

 *.* @192.168.99.102:514
 ```

-From here on out, the rsyslog server running inside the log collector pod will be forwarding all logs it receives to the configured destination using the rsyslog protocol.
+From here on, the rsyslog server running inside the log collector pod will be forwarding all logs it receives to the configured destinations using the rsyslog protocol.

 We can test this by capturing all traffic on this port using netcat: